-Not until 1952, when the newspaper Amicus Curiae began publication, was there a regular student law publication.
+The newspaper Amicus Curiae began publication as the first regular student law publication.
 The Amicus Curiae ceased publication in 1969.

 GW Trustee Newell Ellison accepted the post of National Chairman of the Law Center Drive.
-Alumni, under the leadership of Vernon Romney, were also organized to help with the campaign.
+Alumni were also organized to help with the campaign under the leadership of Vernon Romney.

 John Theodore Rey was appointed Dean of the Law School.

-The merger between the National University Law School and George Washington University was approved by the GW Trustees to be effective August 31st.
-National University, founded in 1869, had a long history concerned with legal education in the District.
+The merger between the National University Law School and George Washington University was approved by the GW Trustees to take effect on August 31st.
+National University, founded in 1869, had a long history of legal education in the District.

 George Washington University abolished all restrictions on minority students who applied to the University.
-The new policy was to be in effect by 1955.
+The new policy was to be instituted by 1955.

 The Charles Glover Prize was established.

-The Kappa Beta Pi Legal Sorority prize for legal publication was established at GW.
+GW established the Kappa Beta Pi Legal Sorority prize for legal publication.

 Louis Harkey May served as acting Dean of the Law School.

-Approval was given by the Trustees for the establishment of the National Law Center.
-This included the Law School, a Graduate School of Public Law and related educational, research, and publication activities.
+Approval was given by the Trustees to establish the National Law Center.
+This included the Law School, a Graduate School of Public Law and related educational, research and publication activities.

-Charles B. Nutting was appointed as Dean of the National Law Center.
+Charles B. Nutting was appointed Dean of the National Law Center.

-Louis H. Mayo was appointed as Dean of the Graduate School of Public Law.
+Louis H. Mayo was appointed Dean of the Graduate School of Public Law.